maxr9/DSCS-2020/readme.md

 # This is my first Readme
 ### Let's try
 Some text is always important so we write some text.
+As I am student i am interested in various areas

 banana
 [https://www.google.com](https://www.google.com)